1909-S VDB Lincoln Cent: Collecting

 The Lincoln cent or Lincoln penny is also colloquially referred to as a wheat penny because the reverse features two wheat heads.
 The 1909 penny weighs 3.11 g and has a 19 mm diameter with a plain edge.
 The composition of the penny is bronze.
-It's metal composition is 95% copper, 2.5% tin and 2.5% zinc.
+Its metal composition is 95% copper, 2.5% tin and 2.5% zinc.

 Joshua McMorrow-Hernandez, writing for Professional Coin Grading Service (PCGS), stated that the 1909-S VDB Lincoln Cent has long been considered "The Holy Grail" in penny collecting, and collectors have stated that the "1909-S VDB may always be the king of Lincoln Cents".
 The 1909-S VDB Lincoln cent is considered to be a key date for the Lincoln cent series due to its low mintage of only 484,000.
 The US Mint also produced 27,995,000 1909 (no mint mark) Lincoln pennies at its Philadelphia facility.
 In 2019, Heritage Auctions sold a 1909-S VDB cent graded at MS67 (i.e. mint condition) for $50,400.
 Also writing for Coinage Magazine he stated "... it's hard to deny that the 1909-S VDB Lincoln cent is one of most important coins in American numismatics".
 Though it is not the lowest mintage or the most expensive of the series, it serves as an important and well-known key-date.
 The 1909-S VDB became instantly collectable on the news of its cancellation, and more than 100 years later, it is still considered a numismatic rarity.
+The authors of the 2005 book 100 Greatest U.S. Coins have ranked the 1909 S as the 14th most collectible U.S. coin.